A Genetic Algorithm-based Framework for Learning Statistical Power Manifold: Conclusion

 \section{Conclusion}

+For learning the statistical power manifold in a time-efficient manner, we developed a novel genetic algorithm-based framework.
+Using our algorithm, applied researchers may learn/construct the statistical power manifold for some given initial constraints on different parameters.
+The learned surface can be used to identify high-power and low-power regions in the power manifold that can help applied researchers design their experiments better.

-For learning the statistical power manifold in a time-efficient manner, we provide a novel genetic algorithm-based framework.
-Based on our experiments, we conclude that the proposed algorithm learns the power manifold as good as the costly brute-force methods while bringing huge savings in terms of the run-time.
-We show that the quality of learning using the proposed method improves as the number of iterations of genetic algorithm increases.
-However, the run-time of the proposed algorithm also increases as the number of iterations of genetic algorithm increases.
-Our experiments address this run-time vs. optimality trade-off and provide the user to decide based on their estimation threshold and the availability of computational resources.
-In the future, we plan to improve the quality of learning further by exploring more sophisticated prediction methods like neural networks.
+We performed experiments to demonstrate the performance of the proposed algorithm.
+We showed that our algorithm learns the power manifold as good as the costly brute-force methods while bringing huge savings in terms of run-time.
+Furthermore, we showed that the quality of learning using the proposed method improves as the number of iterations of the genetic algorithm increases.
+However, the run-time of the proposed algorithm also increases as the number of iterations of the genetic algorithm increases.
+This exhibits the optimality vs. run-time trade-off associated with our algorithm.
+Based on the estimation threshold and the availability of computational resources, the user may choose the required number of iterations and the size of the population.